caiziruo/NF-ULA/README.md

 ## 2. USAGE AND EXAMPLES

 The algorithms NF-ULA and PnP-ULA using different networks are in the file `ULA_NF.py`.
-You can train the above mentioned normalizing flows or PnP denoisers by yourserf, or download the pre-trained models in the drive.
+You can train the above mentioned normalizing flows or PnP denoisers by yourserf, or download the pre-trained models in the [Google drive download link](https://drive.google.com/drive/folders/1-op8CJHA8ZAguFbxye-Vm05lQsqFabl3?usp=sharing).

 ### Deblurring